vkimb/to-awk-or-not/docs/More_awk/Input_output.md

 !!! note
     `No LSB modules are available.` was sent to `/dev/stderr` by `lsb_release` and awk newer got to read it on first place.

+!!! warning
+    Kepp in mind that `getline` will read one line and store it in `$0` by replacing the content from the common lines read by awk.
+    To avoid this use `getline variablename` to store the line in new variable. [more...](https://www.gnu.org/software/gawk/manual/html_node/Getline.html)

+!!! info
+    Awk can `getline` directly from another file instead of the one that awk is currently reading - `getline < filename` [more...](https://www.gnu.org/software/gawk/manual/html_node/Getline.html)

 This second variant will produce the same result, but also illustrates the use of `#!awk close()`.